Historical Optimization Allows You to Get Value from Old Blog Posts

 Which Posts Performed Well?

-- Traffic: In the past full month, which old posts have continued to generate traffic?
+- Traffic: Over the past few months, which old posts have the most visitors?

-- Social Sharing: Enter a post’s URL at linktally.com.
-This free tool tells you how many times the post has been shared on Twitter, Facebook, and other social media networks.
-Shares are a good way to identify a high-performing post with solid SEO value.
+- Social Sharing: Shares are a good way to identify a high-performing post with solid SEO value.

 - Inbound Links: Which posts have the most inbound links?
-This is arguably the most important metric, because inbound links strongly indicate search authority.
+This is arguably the most important metric since inbound links strongly indicate search authority.